-Unfortunately it was missing a shuttle and bobbin, but I’m hoping to get those soon.
+Unfortunately it was missing a shuttle and bobbin, but I was able to get those, and it now sews perfectly.

 I got this Kenmore when someone on the town mailing list gave it away.
 Has a bunch of built-in stitches, including semi-automatic buttonholes, and, more importantly, it’s a free arm machine, which would be awfully convenient sometimes.